 A depressive disorder is an illness that involves body, mind and mood.
 It affects basic physical functions like energy level and speed of motion.
 When present, it is likely to affect your ability to concentrate and think, your feelings about yourself, the world around you and your future.
 Without treatment, depressive illnesses can persist for months or years.
 Depression can pose a life-threatening condition in the form of a serious risk of suicide.

 More than 18 million adults suffer from one of the depressive disorders, which fall into three basic types.
 Treatment for these disorders usually involves a combination of psychotherapy and medication.
 Biological approaches include medication treatment and management, and in some cases electro-convulsant therapy (ECT) if needed.
+Additionally, magnetic stimulation may also be employed in some cases of major depressive disorder.
 Medical research shows that depression is linked to brain chemical imbalances.
 Research also shows that life problems such as stress at home or at work, serious disappointments, losses of loved ones and friends can contribute to depression.
 But regardless of its cause and the factors perpetuating it, depression is a treatable illness.

 Treatment may be helpful for people who: